 2. What types of vehicles do you have?

 3. Where do they work – locally, or around the country?

 4. How much diesel or gasoline do you usually buy each month?

 5. What are the administrative benefits you need?
-For example, automatic book keeping, a driver expense sheet, kilometres per litre data for each vehicle, integrated vehicle tracking etc.
+For example, automatic bookkeeping, a driver expense sheet, kilometers per liter data for each vehicle, integrated vehicle tracking etc.

 iCompario makes this easy with our comparison tool.
 Enter your details and we search our database.
 The result is that you don’t simply choose the right card from the available options.
 You choose the best one for your business, based on your unique needs.